-The Report of the Board of Trustees, included in the Summarised Annual Financial Statements for the period 31 December 2018, were approved.
-There were four non-compliance matters, which related to Managed Care organisation accreditation; contributions not being received within three days of becoming due and the statutory scheme solvency, all of which were noted.
+The Report of the Board of Trustees, included in the summarised Annual Financial Statements for the period 31 December 2020, were approved.
+There were five non-compliance matters, which related to Managed Care organisation accreditation; contributions not being received within three days of becoming due; prescribed minimum benefits; claims payments in excess of 30 days; professional indemnity and fidelity guarantee insurance all of which were noted.

 The Trustees were satisfied that the matters were being adequately addressed.